-If a child appears to have a squint after they are six weeks old, it is important to get their eyes tested by an optometrist as soon as possible.
+If you notice your child appears to have a squint after they are six weeks old, you should have their eyes tested by an optometrist as soon as possible.
 Many children with squints have poor vision in the affected eye.
 If treatment is needed, the sooner it is started the better the results.

 The video below should be viewed in conjunction with the text beneath it and preferably watched while your optometrist discusses it with you.

 - Normally, the two eyes point in the same direction.

 - A “squint” or “strabismus” occurs when the two eyes are misaligned.

 - This can happen in either eye and the misalignment can be in any direction.

 - A squint may occur for a number of reasons.